programmatoroSeduto/rt2_assignment_1/README.md

 ### Second way - Slow running

-The project is made up of four nodes:
+I think this section can help for making clear the architecture of the project, which is made up of four nodes:

 - `go_to_point.py` : the motion planning algorithm
 - `state_machine.cpp` : the working cycle of the robot